 Bricks used to build the Call-Collins House help date its construction.
 Locally produced and installed by enslaved brick masons, the oldest bricks found on-site date from the 1830s.

-Research reveals that Richard Keith Call owned a steam-powered brick press by the early 1840s.
+Richard Keith Call owned a steam-powered brick press by the early 1840s.
 At that same time, he also owned at least five brick kilns containing 200,000 bricks each.
+Call’s brick press and all five of his brick kilns would have been operated by enslaved craftspeople, who produced the bricks used to build public and private structures throughout Tallahassee.

 Owing to firing technology available at the time, small pieces of coal known as clinkers were added into the aggregate as a tempering agent to help heat the bricks hotter and faster in order to make them stronger.
 The original bricks also show variation in color, the result of uneven firing and natural variations in the clay used.
 As kiln technology improved by the end of the 19th century, bricks became much stronger and had a more uniform appearance.